-The award-winning Paediatric Autism Communication Therapy (PACT) is an evidence-based, adult-mediated and video-aided intervention proven to enhance social communication competencies in children aged 2–10 years with autism spectrum disorder (ASD).
-PACT follows the findings that children with ASD require a style of adapted interaction that is specifically matched to their individual level of social communication.
+The award-winning Paediatric Autism Communication Therapy (PACT) is an evidence-based, adult-mediated and video-aided intervention proven to enhance social communication competencies in children aged 2–10 years with autism spectrum condition (ASC).
+PACT follows the findings that children with ASC require a style of adapted interaction that is specifically matched to their individual level of social communication.

 The six-stage intervention guides adults to match their responses and language to the child’s communication competence and language comprehension.
 Brief moments of communication interaction are reviewed using video feedback, supporting adults/carers in improving the child’s individual language and communication skills.